 Those high on the narcissism spectrum just do not seem to apologize, ever.
 When considering apologies from narcissistic mother remember to check your understand of the terms.
 As adult sons and daughters of narcissists, we need to sort through the erroneously redefined terms and double standards that were instilled in us as we grew up.
 So we defined the elements of a sincere apology so that we recognize what one looks like.

 The other types of verbal gymnastics often presented as apologies do not contain the elements of a sincere apology.
-Watch for the non-apology with the subtle moving of responsibility away from the narcissistic mother, the lights-camera-apology apology given not for the benefit of the recipient but for the audience, and self recriminations masquerading as apologies.
+Watch for the non-apology with the subtle moving of responsibility away from the narcissistic mother, the lights-camera-apology apology given not for the benefit of the recipient but for the audience, and apology avoidance maneuvers.

 Demanding an apology from a narcissist is generally not a good idea as it generally does not result in a sincere apology as requested.
 While an apology might help with the recovery journey and forgiveness process, it is not required.
 Forgiveness takes one, you.
 It is reconciliation that takes two.
 So you can still recovery and even forgive your narcissistic mother without ever receiving any apology from her at all.